 ANAC began identification of agricultural aircraft in 2012.
 The data set for agricultural aircraft captures aircraft also identified in other columns.
 Aircraft registration data for 2014 and 2015 was not available at time of publication.
-The data for 2016-2017 does not include aircraft that have not been classified by ANAC.
+The data for 2016-2017 does not include air-

-Source: Agência Nacional de Aviação Civil (ANAC), Registro Aeronáutico Brasileiro (RAB), Brazil, www.anac.gov.br
+Source: Agência Nacional de Aviação Civil (ANAC),

+Registro Aeronáutico Brasileiro (RAB), Brazil, www.anac.gov.br